JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 ![plot7_NonLinMPC](plot6_NonLinMPC.svg)

-The small constraint violation is caused here by the modeling error in the friction coefficient ``K``.
+The small constraint violation is caused here by the modeling error on the friction coefficient ``K``.

 ## Model Linearization